Educational Programs for Children and Youth

 Coming of Age: A Modern UU Rite of Passage

-The Coming of Age program at Unitarian Universalist Society Schenectady typically offers eighth and ninth graders an engaging and structured atmosphere in which to explore significant issues at this transitional stage of life.
-For 2022-2023 we’re REimagining RE a little bit during this time of transition and opening COA to all high school students!
-Next year we’ll return to offering it to 8/9 graders, and the following year we will return to our tradition of offering it every other year.
+Offered every other year, the Coming of Age program at Unitarian Universalist Society Schenectady typically offers seventh and eighth graders an engaging and structured atmosphere in which to explore significant issues at this transitional stage of life.

 Read more: Coming of Age: A Modern UU Rite of Passage